mylanconnolly/hl7/README.md

 This parser accepts an `io.Reader` as the input, so anything that follows that interface should be usable here.

+This library is tested to work on the following platforms:

+- Go versions 1.15.x and 1.14.x
+- Latest version of macOS
+- Latest version of Windows
+- Latest version of Ubuntu

+It should probably work without issue in older versions of Go and operating systems since we are not utilizing any low-level features or anything particularly modern in Go.

 ## Installation

 Installation is simple: